smalltalk-ai/botpress-messenger/README.md

 Directly in UI, users can setup if they want to automatically mark all messages as read ([facebook doc](https://developers.facebook.com/docs/messenger-platform/webhook-reference/message-read)).

 <img alt='Mark as read' src='/assets/automatically-mark-as-read.png' width='600px' />

+#### Composer input disabled

+Directly in UI, users can setup if they want to deactivate or not the user input ([facebook doc](https://developers.facebook.com/docs/messenger-platform/thread-settings/persistent-menu)).

 #### Trusted domains